allegheny-college-cmpsc-101-fall-2023/course-materials/README.md

     in-person classroom sessions, source code surveys have the following goals:
-    (i) help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook and on the course web site and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented through the textbook and course web site.
+    (i) help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook and in course materials and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented through the textbook and course materials.

--   **Programming Projects**: Graded on a checkmark basis and building on material available in the textbook and the content covered during that week's in-person classroom session, the programming projects further equip a learner to solve new problems in the field of data abstraction by applying &mdash; in a new way &mdash; their knowledge of the facts and techniques of data abstraction and rigorous Python programming.
+-   **Programming Projects**: Graded on a checkmark basis and building on material available in the textbook and the content covered during that week's in-person classroom session, the programming projects further equip a learner to solve new problems in the field of computer science by applying &mdash; in a new way &mdash; their knowledge of the facts and techniques related to data structures and rigorous Python programming.

 -   **Engineering Efforts**: These assignments invite students to explore different techniques for rigorously designing, implementing, evaluating, and documenting real-world Python programs.
-These assignments also encourage students to use tools like a text editor, a terminal window, and a modern Python development environment to implement functions that strike the right balance between understandability, generalizability, and specialization.
+These assignments also encourage students to use tools like a terminal window and a modern Python development environment to implement functions that strike the right balance between understandability, generalizability, and specialization.
     Students will also use the data collected from running experiments to evaluate the implementation of a Python function as they consider trade-offs between, for instance, its efficiency, flexibility, and correctness.

-#### Assignment Submission
+### Assignment Submission

 All assignments will have a stated due date shared through GitHub, GitHub Classroom, and Discord.
 Electronic versions of the engineering efforts,